 The Elisabeth Morrow School is committed to enrolling the most qualified students, regardless of financial circumstances.

-EMS uses a service called SSS to help us decide what to award in a fair and equitable way.
-SSS provides a need-based tuition assistance analysis that includes recommendations for what a family can reasonably contribute toward tuition.
-All information provided to SSS on the financial aid application is kept strictly confidential.
+EMS uses a service called TADS that provides need-based tuition assistance analysis, including a recommendation of what a family can reasonably contribute toward tuition.
+All information provided to TADS School Portal on the financial aid application is kept strictly confidential.

-Complete and submit the SSS Financial Aid Application with supporting documentation by the January 1 deadline.
+Complete and submit the TADS School Portal Financial Aid Application with supporting documentation listed below prior to the Jan.
+9 deadline.
+Additional documents may be required depending on your family’s circumstances.

 - W-2s from each job held by household members

 - Most recent pay stub from each job held by household members